Mathematica: A System of Computer Programs: Parallel Evaluation of Mathematica Programs

-This is the final program.
-When it runs in the local computer, one matrix called as `mat1' is evaluated in the local computer ($3$rd line of the program), and the other two matrices are determined in the remote computers by using the operations given in the $4$th and $5$th lines of the program respectively.
+called as `mat1' is evaluated in the local computer ($3$rd line of the program), and the other two matrices are determined in the remote computers by using the operations given in the $4$th and $5$th lines of the program respectively.
 The $2$nd line of the program gives the command for the transformations of all the symbols and definitions to the remote computers.
 After the completion of the operations in remote computers, we call back these two matrices in the local computer by using the command `ReadList', and store them in `mat2' and `mat3' respectively.
 Finally, we take the product of these three matrices and calculate the eigenvalues of the product matrix in the local computer by using the rest operations of the above program.

 0.12in